5 Reasons to Prioritize School Safety

 1. Preventing bullying has the potential to stop violence before it begins

 Bullying has been proven to perpetuate school violence.
-In the book Violence in America’s Schools: Understanding, Prevention, and Responses, Ted Feinberg, former assistant executive director of the National Association of School Psychologists, stated: “One of the common areas that binds all of the school shooters together is all of them were the victim of bullying.
+In the book Violence in America’s Schools: Understanding, Prevention, and Responses, Ted Feinberg, former assistant executive director of the National Association of School Psychologists, stated: “One of the common areas that bind all of the school shooters together is all of them were the victim of bullying.
 Their lives were made miserable.”

 2. Proactively identifying where violence and bullying occurs minimizes the threat of escalation